 Study of Clinical Outcomes Recording and Evaluation

-SCORES - the Study of Clinical Outcomes Recording and Evaluation System - is a measurement tool developed by Fortius.
-For it to be really useful, and benefit future patients, we need the involvement and cooperation of existing patients to help us collect, record and analyse the results of our work, and to measure the quality of the service we offer.
+This system is known as SCORES - the Study of Clinical Outcomes Recording and Evaluation System.
+For it to be truly beneficial for future patients, the involvement and cooperation of our existing patients is crucial to help us collect, record, and analyse the clinical outcomes (results) of our work, and to measure the quality of the service we offer.

-To gather information for SCORES, we ask each patient to answer some short questionnaires about their condition and general health both at their first Fortius appointment and later on, to monitor any changes.
-Although no one is obliged to take part, we encourage all our patients to do so as the information is used to review our clinical work, treatment guidelines and to help improve the quality of care we provide.
+To gather information for SCORES, we ask each patient to answer some short questionnaires about their condition and general health, both now and how it changes over time.
+There is no obligation to take part in these questionnaires, however we encourage all our patients to partake so that we can review our clinical work and treatment guidelines, helping us improve the quality of care we provide in the future.

 Although we may publish our results or share information with our health partners, this involves only aggregated, anonymous data and it is not personally identifiable.
 To read our data protection policy click here.

 If you have any queries or comments about SCORES, please contact our Outcomes Team.